bbj-lab/fms-ehrs/README.md

 ### Defining the config file

-We use a yaml config file.
+We use a yaml file to configure the tokenization process.
 It's organized as follows.

 -   We first define the `subject_id` (required) and `group_id` (optional):
     ```yaml